Skip to content

 Note

-The Platform.sh API token is set at user profile level, therefore it is stored globally under current user root as PLATFORMSH_CLI_TOKEN in ~/.ddev/global_config.yaml.
+The Platform.sh API token is set at user profile level, therefore it's stored globally under current user root as PLATFORMSH_CLI_TOKEN in ~/.ddev/global_config.yaml.

 Without the Platform.sh add-on